Lucifer-00007/tgcf-main/README.md

 ## Deploy to Cloud

-Cloud deployment guides need to be updated for the Node.js version.
-Previous guides for Python are not directly applicable.
 *   General guidance for Node.js deployment on platforms like Docker, Digital Ocean (Droplets/App Platform), AWS (EC2/Lambda), Google Cloud Run, etc., can be followed.
 *   Ensure your chosen environment supports Node.js, FFmpeg (if needed), and can access Tesseract language data (if OCR is used).

 ## Getting Help

-- First of all [read the wiki](https://github.com/aahnik/tgcf/wiki) (Note: The wiki is likely outdated and refers to the Python version.
-It will be updated over time).
 - Type your question in GitHub's Search bar on the top left of this page, and click "In this repository".
   Go through the issues and discussions that appear in the result.